-ANLY 520 - Natural Language Processing
+ANLY 520 - Natural Language Processing: Text Summarization and Classification

 Description: Web technologies based on text and Natural Language Processing (NLP) are becoming the backbone of analytic solutions for understanding language as text language processing has come to play a central role in the multilingual information society.
-This course provides a highly accessible introduction to the field of text analytics focusing on processing text, tokenization, entity recognition, classification, and sentiment analysis.
-The course is intensely practical, it uses R and Python programming languages to perform NLP tasks.
+This course provides a highly accessible introduction to the field of text analytics focusing on processing text, information extraction with named entity recognition, text summarization and generation, text classification, chatbots, and deep learning toolkits.
+The course is a practical guide on how to create end to end systems for production in business, research, and other applied fields using \R\ and Python programming languages.